-Today, the Deer islands are a popular destination among tourists, but also among locals.
+Today, the Elaphiti Islands are a very popular destination among tourists, but also among locals.

-The only way to get to one of Elaphiti islands is by ferry from Dubrovnik port.
-Please bear in mind that cars aren't allowed on Kolocep and Lopud, so if have arrived by car, parking lot in Gruz port is an excellent option to leave your car.
+The most convenient way to reach one of the Elaphiti islands is by taking a ferry from the port in Dubrovnik.
+However, please note that cars are not allowed on Koločep and Lopud, so if you arrive by car, you can park it at the parking lot in Gruž port.